 2018 Aircraft Readiness Workshop

-NC Space Grant, in collaboration with North Carolina State University and the United States Navy Fleet Readiness Center-East, is hosting it's third bi-annual Aircraft Readiness Workshop (ARW) May 20-25, 2018 at Craven Community College in Havelock, NC.
+NC Space Grant, in partnership with the Connecticut Space Grant and in collaboration with North Carolina State University and the United States Navy Fleet Readiness Center-East, is hosting it's third bi-annual Aircraft Readiness Workshop (ARW) May 20-25, 2018 at Craven Community College in Havelock, NC.
 Students will experience working directly with Department of Defense engineers from the Navy’s Fleet Readiness Center-East Facility and discover the exciting world of supporting military aviation.
 Activities include:

 - Hands-on exposure to topics such as Mishap Investigation, Power and Propulsion, Air Frames, and Composite Repairs